HL7/PDDI-CDS/pages/_includes/start.md

 Different contextual factors are available and needed at different times during the medication order process (Figure 4).
 To align clinicians' information needs with PDDI information, the Level 2 Implementation *defines* two separate hook trigger events in the medication order workflow:

-1. Selecting a drug product to include in medication order (`medication-select`)
+1. Selecting a drug product to include in medication order (`order-select`)

-2. Accepting or signing a single medication order (`medication-prescribe`)
+2. Accepting or signing a single medication order (`order-sign`)

 <figure class="figure">